Koredotcom/docs/docs/gale/playground/accessing-prompt-studio.md

     <img src="../images/prompt_dashboard.png" alt="Prompts dashboard" title="Prompts dashboard" style="border: 1px solid gray; zoom:80%;">

-    The tabs display the following information:
-        Name: The title or name of each prompt.
-        Prompt: The  exact text of the prompt.
-        Created by: The name of the individual who created the prompt.
+    Each tab displays the title or name of each prompt, the exact text of the prompt, and the name of the individual who created the prompt.

 4. To create a new prompt, click **New prompt**.
 5. On the **New prompt** dialog, enter a name for your prompt, and click **Proceed**.
 The Prompt landing page is displayed.